CS107-off-piste/cs107-FinalProject/docs/milestone1.md

 Unfortunately, C++ does not have a well-established and widely-used package index like PyPI.
 However, we intend to investigate, and consider distributing the package through [Conan](https://conan.io/), a C++ package manager.

+We will also make a pre-built dynamically linked library version of project available in the repository.

 ### How will you package your software?

 In the root directory of this repository, we have set up a `Makefile` for compiling and testing our source code.
 We will continue to augment this file as the project progresses.